lojziczech/lojziczech/README.md

 ### Hi there 👋

+currently studying
+making music with floppy drives on the side

 <!--
 **lojziczech/lojziczech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.